ansible/awx/docs/docsite/rst/userguide/workflow_templates.rst

      - * Yes.
 If you want to be able to specify ``extra_vars`` on a schedule, you must select **Prompt on Launch** for **Variables** on the workflow job template, or a enable a survey on the workflow job template, then those answered survey questions become ``extra_vars``.
        * For more information about extra variables, refer to :ref:`ug_wf_templates_extravars`.
    * - **Job Tags**
      - Begin typing and selecting the **Create x** drop-down to specify which parts of the playbook should be executed.
-For more information and examples refer to `Tags <https://https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_tags.html>`_ in the Ansible documentation.
      - Yes
    * - **Skip Tags**
      - Begin typing and selecting the **Create x** drop-down to specify certain tasks or parts of the playbook to skip.
-For more information and examples refer to `Tags <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_tags.html>`_ in the Ansible documentation.
      - Yes

+For more information about **Job Tags** and **Skip Tags**, refer to `Tags <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_tags.html>`_ in the Ansible documentation.

 .. |x-circle| image:: ../common/images/x-delete-button.png